Weyl laws for manifolds with hyperbolic cusps: Counting resonances in negative curvature

 \section{Counting resonances in negative curvature}

-Now, we turn to the second part of the main theorem.
-In this whole section, we assume that the curvature of $g$ is negative in $M$.
+Now, we turn to the proof of theorem \ref{thm:Resonances-negative}.
+Throughout this section, we assume that the curvature of $g$ is negative in $M$.
 According to the relation \eqref{eq:symmetry-varphi}, we deduce that counting the poles of $\varphi(s)$ in $\{\Re s < d/2\}$ is the same as counting the zeroes of $\varphi$ in $\{\Re s >d/2\}$.
 So, from now on, we will work in $\{\Re s > d/2\}$, and will be interested in the zeroes of $\varphi$.